binarykorra/InfoSecToolkit/README.md

 # Info Sec Toolkit with Snowflakes: Decoded.
 My Own Arsenals with Information Security, Toolkit.
-I am planning to expand these for Apple-based Codex, Like the Mach-O Kernel; and Darwin Kernel, For Unlocking Apple-based Products, Its not called Intellectual Theft for Blueprints, Its called Reverse Engineering.
+I am planning to expand these for Apple-based Codex, Like the Mach-O Kernel; and Darwin Kernel, For Unlocking Apple-based Products, Its not called Intellectual Theft for Blueprints, Its called Reverse Engineering without Damaging any of their Products, As is; It might not also be prior to misconduct a Theft of their Property, Because this is a Knowledgebase of Tools and the Famous Quote: "Hack to Learn" ..

 ## Tools: I Uploaded Here.